Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 Founded in 1986

-Registered Administrative Scrivener in 2001
+Administrative Scrivener since 2001

-23 years as an international administrative scrivener.
+23 years of experience as an international administrative scrivener.

-Appointed to the Tokyo Association’s International Division in 2023
+Appointed to the International Affairs Committee, 2023

 Since opening our practice in 1986, we have been involved in consulting on visa applications for foreigners for nearly 40 years as an immigration lawyer.